MaxyZhu75/Maxleo-Online-Store/README.md

-## Lab1
+## Lab 1
-In this part, we implemented an online Toy store as a socket-based client-server application.
-Our design should be able multiple client processes making **concurrent requests to the server.** The main part of the assignment is to **implement our own ThreadPool** (not allowed to use a ThreadPool framework that are available by the language/libraries).

-The server component should implement a single method Query, which takes a single string argument that specifies the name of the toy.
-The Query method returns the dollar price of the item (as a floating point value such as 25.99) if the item is in stock.
-It returns -1 if the item is not found and 0 if the item is found but not in stock.
-The client component should connect to the server using a socket connection.
-It should construct a message in the form of a buffer specifying the method name (e.g., string "Query") and arguments ("toyName").
-The message is sent to the server over the socket connection.
-The return value is another buffer containing the cost of the item or an error code such as -1 and 0, as noted above.
+There are 2 parts in this lab assignment:

+* Part1 - Implementation with Socket Connection and Handwritten Thread Pool

+* Part2 - Implementation with gRPC and Built in Thread Pool

+Please click [here](https://github.com/MaxyZhu75/Maxleo-Online-Store/tree/main/Lab1) to check out the **README** for details.

-## Lab2
+## Lab 2

+There are 2 parts in this lab assignment:

+* Part1 - Implement Multi-Tiered Toy Store as Microservices

+* Part2 - Containerize Application with Docker

-Please check out the [Design Document](https://github.com/MaxyZhu75/Toy-Store/blob/main/summary/design/design%20document.pdf) for details.
+Please click [here](https://github.com/MaxyZhu75/Maxleo-Online-Store/tree/main/Lab2) to check out the **README** for details.

-## Lab3
+## Lab 3

+There are 2 parts in this lab assignment:

+* Part1 - Caching, Replication and Fault Tolerance

+* Part2 - Deployment on AWS

-How to run and test our code?
-Here we provide examples of functional test & load test.
-Please check out the [Outputs Document](https://github.com/MaxyZhu75/Toy-Store/blob/main/summary/outputs/output.pdf) for details.
+Please click [here](https://github.com/MaxyZhu75/Maxleo-Online-Store/tree/main/Lab3) to check out the **README** for details.

 ## :calling: Contact
 Thank you so much for your interests.
 Note that this project can not straightforward be your course assignment solution.
 Do not download and submit my code without any change.
-Feel free to reach me out and I am happy to modify this online toy store further with you.
+Feel free to reach me out and I am happy to modify the Maxleo online store further with you.
 * Email: maoqinzhu@umass.edu or zhumaxy@gmail.com
 * LinkedIn: [Max Zhu](https://www.linkedin.com/in/maoqin-zhu/)